 Fixed desks are suitable for permanent single users.

-Common Desk Height Mistakes to Avoid
+Common Mistakes to Avoid in Desk Height Setup

 Most people buy a desk based on its looks or color without considering ergonomics.
 A handsome desk that is the wrong height or doesn’t work with your particular style can result in discomfort, strain, Dry Eyes, headaches, & Fatigue